Using A Cellphone While Driving Definitely Increases Crash Risk

 When Drivers Use Cell Phones

-Accident Risk and Cell Phone Use
+Accident Risk And Cell Phone Use

-Accident risk and using cell phone while drivingMost of what is known about cell phones and the risk of accidents come directly from naturalistic studies.
-Although, they have reliably linked texting or otherwise using a phone with one’s hands to increased risk.
+Accident risk and using cell phone while drivingThe majority of what is known about cell phones and the risk of accidents comes directly from naturalistic studies.
+However, they have reliably linked texting or otherwise using a phone with one’s hands to an increased risk.
 Again, there is inconclusive evidence about whether talking on a cell phone increases accident risk.
 Still, it is well-known that using a cell phone while driving increases crash risk.

-National police-reported data concerning deadly crashes in the United States during 2019 reveals that 3,142 individuals lost their lives in motor vehicle collisions in which distraction was determined to be a contributing factor, representing almost nine percent of all crash fatalities.
+National police-reported data concerning deadly crashes in the United States during 2019 reveal that 3,142 individuals lost their lives in motor vehicle collisions in which distraction was determined to be a contributing factor, representing almost nine percent of all crash fatalities.
 Of that figure, 422, or one percent of individuals fatally injured on the roads, are due to collisions involving cell phone use.

 Statistics derived from law enforcement officer-reported crash data almost certainly underestimate the role distraction plays in deadly crashes.
 Keep in mind that police crash reports aren’t a consistent way to count cell phone-related accidents because motorists don’t usually volunteer that they were on the phone.